rmcelreath/stat_rethinking_2023/README.md

 Online, flipped instruction.
 I will pre-record the lectures each week.
 We'll meet online once a week for an hour to discuss the material.
 The discussion time (3-4pm Berlin Time) should allow people in the Americas to join in their morning.

-We'll use the 2nd edition of my book, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>.
+We'll use the 2nd edition of my book, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>, and possibly some draft chapters for the 3rd edition.
 I'll provide a PDF of the book to enrolled students.

-Registration: Please sign up via <[EventBright]()>.
-There are 60 slots for course credit.
-I've set aside 100 audit tickets at the link, for people who want to participate, but who don't need course credit.
+Registration: Please sign up via <[EventBright](https://www.eventbrite.co.uk/e/statistical-rethinking-course-2023-tickets-477975426367)>.
+There are 80 slots for course credit.
+I've set aside 120 audit tickets at the link, for people who want to participate, but who don't need course credit.

 # Calendar & Topical Outline